sergds/d1-riscv-arch-image-builder/README.md

 Things are rebuild whenever the corresponding `output/<file>` is missing.
 For example, the kernel is rebuilt when there is no `Image` file.

 # Status

+## 25.07.2023
+- forgot to keep this up to date...
+- mainline kernel fully supports the D1
+- kernel updated to 6.4 (mainline)
+- OpenSBI updated to 1.3

 ## 4.11.2022
 - WiFi is working again